Skip to main content

 Aggregate Reports (RUA)

-- Adoption: Widely supported by all major email providers
+• Adoption: Widely supported by all major providers

-- Use case: Long-term trend analysis, identifying unauthorized senders, monitoring DMARC alignment
+• Use case: Trend analysis, finding unauthorized senders, monitoring alignment

-- Frequency: Per-message (sent immediately when a failure occurs)
+• Frequency: Per-message (sent soon after a failure occurs)

 Recommendation: Always configure rua= in your DMARC record.
-Configure ruf= if you want forensic reports, but don’t expect to receive many.
+Add ruf= if you want failure reports, but don’t expect many.
 Aggregate reports are your single source of truth — use a DMARC report analyzer to parse and visualize them at scale.

 Reading an ARF Report: Field-by-Field Example